schiebermc/Predator-Prey_Simulator/README.md

 There are two separate simulators found in this repo, based on different conceptual models.
 Each of these simulators contains its own directory:
 * event_driven : An event-driven simulator.
 Very efficient for large systems, but makes overarching assumptions about locality.
 * cellular-automaton : A cellular automata simulator.
-A more realistic simulator which includes locality, movement, more detailed interactions, additional animals, and a modular template which will easilty allow for adding additional species to the simutor.
+A more realistic simulator which includes locality, movement, more detailed interactions, additional animals, and a modular template which will easily allow for adding additional species to the simulator.